How Thrive supports inclusion: a whole-school approach

 Understanding barriers to inclusion: starting from the child and their context

-Thrive begins by helping educators understand the child in the context of their development, relationships and experiences.
+The Thrive Approach helps educators understand the child in the context of their development, relationships and experiences.

 That means noticing their strengths, interests, needs, potential and lived experience, rather than starting with what is going wrong.
-It means asking what helps this child feel safe enough, connected enough and supported enough to take part.
+This supports staff to interpret behaviour and engagement through a shared developmental and relational lens.

 From a neuroscience and attachment perspective, children are more able to engage, relate and learn when they experience emotional safety, relational consistency and a sense that they are valued.